 Mom was a huge Ross Perot fan.
 I’m sure very few of the family knew or even remember this about Mom, but she loved Ross Perot when he ran for president back in 1992.
 How many of you remember 1992?
 I remember that election very well.
 Ross Perot ran for president the year we had that three-way race that ended up saddling the United States with president William Jefferson Clinton.
 Bill Clinton, the president that American conservatives love to hate.
-He ran again in 1996, but didn’t do nearly as well that year.
+Ross Perot ran for president again in 1996, Establishing the Reform Party in the process, but didn’t do nearly as well that year.

 Mom loved the fact that Ross Perot spoke straight to the people.
 She loved the fact that he threw charts and graphs at the arguments, getting wonkier about the policies being argued than any other candidate in American history had gotten, at least in her experience.